mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 > 💡 By using `useColorScheme` hook, Joy ensures that the user selected mode (stored in localStorage by default) is in sync across the browser tabs.

-Congratulations! you have completed the turorial.
+Congratulations 🎉! you have completed the turorial.

 ## What's next?